ludei/webview-plus/README.md

 #### Known bugs ####

 * Launching the Webview+ inside android's emulator can lead to an application crash.
 Use a real device for testing.
 * Current version may not reproduce sound files.
-Will be fixed for next version
+It will be fixed in one of the next releases.
 * In some devices 3D context may not be created, this is due to a memory limitation of the device.
+* As android SDK API level 19 is required, if it is not installed properly in the machine, it will raise an "Unable to resolve project target 'Google Inc.:Google APIs:19'" compilation error.
+Here it is a [step-by-step guide](https://github.com/ludei/cocoonjs-cli/wiki/How-to-solve-the-compilation-error:-%E2%80%9CUnable-to-resolve-project-target-'Google-Inc.:Google-APIs:19'%E2%80%9D) to solve this issue.

 ### About the author ###